Full Text of Pope Francis’ Improvised Comments to Priests, Religious in Bangladesh

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-Pope Francis improvised his penultimate discourse of his trip to Bangladesh this morning, given to priests, religious and seminarians at the 16th century Holy Rosary Church in the Chittagong archdiocese near Dhaka.
+Pope Francis improvised his penultimate discourse of his trip to Bangladesh this morning, given to priests, religious and seminarians at the 16th century Holy Rosary Church in the Chittagong archdiocese in Dhaka.

 Here below is a transcript of the speech, made by CNA’s Elise Harris, and taken from a simultaneous translation by Msgr.
 Mark Miles, who has been the Pope’s interpreter for the trip.
-It followed five testimonies from a priest, religious sister, a missionary and a seminarian.
+It followed testimonies from a priest, religious sister, a missionary and a seminarian.

-The speech followed a visit the Pope made to the Tejgaon Mother Teresa House close by that, since 1976, has been aiding the poorest of the poor in the archdiocese.
+Before giving the discourse, the Pope visited a visit the nearby Tejgaon Mother Teresa House that, since 1976, has been aiding the poorest of the poor in the archdiocese.

 Dear brothers and sisters,